Naagar/naagar.github.io/content/authors/admin/_index.md

       a model capable of effectively restoring deteriorated images of art pieces.
 The goal is to create An automated solution that can enhance and reconstruct degraded artworks, improving their visual quality while preserving their original characteristics.
-The model should handle a diverse range of deterioration types, including but not limited to noise, blur, scratches, fading, and other common forms of degradation.
+The model should handle a diverse range of deterioration types, including but not limited to noise, blur, scratches, and fading, and other common forms of degradation.
   - title: Awarded one-year iHub-Data PhD Fellowship
     url: https://ihub-data.iiit.ac.in/index.html